Learn the Ways Meth is Abused

 - Dilated pupils.

 - Anxiety and decrease in mental health

 If you or someone you know is struggling with methamphetamine addiction, please seek help from a qualified healthcare professional.
-Methamphetamine addiction is a severe medical condition that requires treatment by trained professionals.
-Zinnia Healing is here to help.
+Meth addiction is a severe medical condition that requires treatment by trained professionals.
+Zinnia Health is here to help.
 We offer various treatment options for substance use disorders, including detoxification, residential treatment, and outpatient care.
-For more information, please call us today at (855) 430-9439.
+For more information, call us today at (855) 430-9439.

 Can You Overdose on Meth, and What Are the Symptoms of an Overdose?